ysa134/torii/README.md

 to templates.

-Torii will first look for an adapter matching the provider name passed to `torii.open`.
+Torii will first look for an adapter matching the provider name passed to `session.open` (i.e., if you do `session.open('geocities')`, torii first looks for an adapter at `torii-adapters/geocities`).
 If there is no matching adapter, then the session object will fall back to using the `application` adapter.

 ## Getting started with the Torii codebase